An owning reference keeps an object alive. When a struct has no owning reference pointing to it anymore, the struct is deallocated.

 Locking a weak reference gives us a ?&Spaceship, also known as an Opt<&Spaceship>.
 This has two possible subclasses: None<&Spaceship> which is empty and Some<&Spaceship> which contains a &Spaceship.

-These three lines can be reduced to if ((o) = lock(ship.origin)) {.
+In future versions, these three lines can be reduced to if ((o) = lock(ship.origin)) {.

 This would specifically check if that ?&Spaceship is the one-member subclass (Some<&Spaceship>) and if so, assigns its member to o.
 This is a conditional destructure, see Pattern Matching for more.